calebissharp/provide-page/README.md

 ## Components

-### Link

-A simple wrapper around `<a { ...props } />`, which intercepts the click event to prevent a full page reload when JavaScript is enabled and triggers the `pushWindowPath` `action` so the app can be updated accordingly; and of course if JS is disabled, since all your rendering logic depends on your page provider's store's state (using `request.originalUrl` on the server), it all renders exactly the same as it would if JS was enabled client-side.
-Simply treat this as you would any other `<a/>` element.

 ### Form

 A simple wrapper around `<form { ...props } />`.
 Combined with `createMiddleware` (see below), it intercepts the `onSubmit` event and allows all of your `actions` to be automatically triggered on the server, whether or not JS is enabled.
 If JS is enabled, it will trigger the action on the server via `XMLHttpRequest`.
 All you need is a `formId` prop combined with an `onSubmit` prop that accepts `formData` as a second argument.
 The `formId` prop should exist within both the `Form` instance and the component instance rendering the form.
 See [`bloggur`'s `EntryCreator` component](https://github.com/loggur/bloggur/blob/master/src/components/EntryCreator.js) for a full example.